bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 * name: ``'reset'``
 * icon: |reset_icon|

-The reset tool will restore the plot ranges to their original values.
+The reset tool restores the plot ranges to their original values.

 SaveTool
 ~~~~~~~~